odpi/egeria-docs/site/docs/connectors/repository/xtdb/upgrade.md

 ??? success "Example output when migration is required"
     ```text
-    Starting a Crux node using configuration: config.json
+    Starting a XTDB node using configuration: config.json
     SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
     SLF4J: Defaulting to no-operation (NOP) logger implementation
     SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
-    ... checking if migration is needed (crux.api.java.JCruxNode@25c4bb06)
+    ... checking if migration is needed (xtdb.api.java.JXtdbNode@25c4bb06)
     The node is at version -1, while latest is 2 -- migrating...
     ```

 ## 5. Start the connector

 Once the previous (in-place upgrade) command completes, you should now be able to start your connector.
-See the [instructions on configuring the connector](/egeria-docs/connectors/repository/crux/#configuration) for more details.
+See the [instructions on configuring the connector](/egeria-docs/connectors/repository/xtdb/#configuration) for more details.

 ## Change log